The Unlikely Pilgrimage of Harold Fry: Plot summary

 South of Coventry he is joined by a young man, Mick, who remarks, "What you're doing is a pilgrimage for the twenty-first century.
 It's awesome.
 Yours is the kind of story people want to hear" (193).
 Mick, it appears, works for the Coventry Telegraph, and Harold's story of modern pilgrimage was soon everywhere, including Thought for the Day on BBC Radio 4.
 Before long they are joined by several others from all walks of life.
 They do not use paid accommodation, always sleeping out or finding garden sheds.

 There are disagreements, thefts, and soon Harold is thinking, "if only these people would go.
 Would find something else to believe in"(220).
 He decides to backtrack, which has the effect of throwing off the fellow-travellers who proceed directly to the Berwick destination.
 In the last stages of his walk Harold becomes badly disorientated, wanders around west of Berwick, sending home postcards from places like Kelso.

 But when he at last reaches the hospice where Queenie has been waiting, he decides not to go in, and the reader is told, by means of a confessional letter to the girl at the filling station, of another motive for the walk.
-His son David, unemployed after Cambridge and addicted to drink and drugs, committed suicide in the garden shed, where he was discovered by the father with whom he barely ever communicated, and whose life is now a protracted mourning.
-The same letter divulges that when he and Queenie were working as colleagues she had taken the blame for a misdemeanour committed by Harold.
+His son David, unemployed after Cambridge and addicted to drink and drugs, took his own life in the garden shed, where he was discovered by Harold.
+The same letter divulges that when he and Queenie were working as colleagues she had taken the blame for a misdemeanour committed by Harold when he lost his temper, partly through grief and wishing to be punished.
 "I let her take the blame"(264).

 Finally, Harold changes his mind and goes to the sick room to find Queenie unable to speak and at the point of death.
 Maureen reaches him in Berwick, and he tells her that Queenie is beyond hope, beyond speech, and had been so since he set out.
 He however is able to say things to Maureen that were previously unspoken, about memories of David, of their earlier life, his own mother.
 They are reconciled before the waves breaking on the beach.
 Together they visit the hospice where Queenie has died and learned that she died at peace.
 When a young nun invites them to stay for evening mass they decline.
 Later, they head to the waterfront and reminisce on how they first met and they laugh for the first time in years.